rhsimplex/tetpack/README.md

 6. If collisions cannot be resolved, relax structure -- increase cell axes and relax via Ewald summation.
 7. Go to step 4.

-Currently, this algorithm hits a wall around 10% packing density.
+Currently, this algorithm hits a wall around 10% packing density (see https://github.com/rhsimplex/tetpack/blob/master/tetpack_results.pdf).
 A number of possible improvements are described at the end of this document.

 =======
 Installation and running: